Kicksecure/security-misc/README.md

   are disabled.

 - Miscellaneous: Disable an assortment of other modules such as those required for amateur radio, floppy disks, and vivid.
+Also disable legacy drivers that have been entirely replaced by newer drivers.

 - Thunderbolt: Disabled as they are often vulnerable to DMA attacks.